 People expunge, or vacate, their convictions for many reasons.
 The first is for employment.
 Many occupations will not interview you if you have any conviction, felony or otherwise.
 If you have a conviction vacated you may lawfully state on employment applications that you were never convicted of a crime.
-To vacate a conviction also releases someone from all penalties and disabilities, such as the right to vote.
-Finally, if you are ever accused of another crime, a vacated conviction shall not be included in your criminal history for purposes of determining a sentence in the subsequent prosecution.How do I Expunge or Vacate a Felony Conviction?
+To vacate a conviction also releases someone from all penalties, such as the right to vote.
+Finally, if you are ever accused of another crime, a vacated conviction shall not be included in your criminal history for purposes of determining a sentence in the subsequent prosecution.How Do I Expunge or Vacate a Felony Conviction?

 The law that explains this is RCW 9.94A.640.
 There are a number of things that are required: